MARTINrichard05/smartpower/readme.md

  - MAYBE , freeze background apps
  - MAYBE , smart scenario based of the current hour of the day (if you have 50 % 1 hr before finishing your day it will be more permissive than if you have 80 in the morning)

-this way, you save power with the minimal performance impact, designed for ryzen on laptops, no plan to support gpu power features
+this way, you save power with the minimal performance impact, designed for ryzen on laptops, no plan to support gpu power features\
+i am using it on my aura 15 gen 2 with a r7 5700u, working great

+## Warning !
+this project is in beta state , while it might work, it is not 100% bug-free certified
+## support
+ i d'ont guarantee you that i will help you but if there is any problem or question, just go to the issues section and ask for help, i will respond when i have time

 ## requirements
-- a ryzen cpu
+- a ryzen cpu(no plans to support intels cpu)

 - linux\
 - `cpupower` package (preinstalled on most distros)